tequilahub/tequila/README.md

 - [talks and slides](https://kottmanj.github.io/talks_and_material/)

 # Installation
-Recommended Python version is 3.10 (3.11).
+Recommended Python version is 3.11 (3.10 or 3.12 shouldn't be a problem either).
 Tequila supports linux, osx and windows.
 However, not all optional dependencies (especially chemistry) are supported on windows.

 ## Install from PyPi